wh-alice/mig_visualstudio/vs/test/how-to--create-a-test-setting-for-a-distributed-load-test.md

 ---
-title: "How to: Create a Test Setting for a Distributed Load Test" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Create a Test Setting for a Distributed Load Test | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"